boderg/charles-gemini-apparel/TESTING.md

 ## Wave Compatibility

-The Charles Gemini Apparel deployed site was tested using the [Wave Compatibility tester](https://wave.webaim.org/), however the Wave tester could only test pages that were not signed into as it does not have access to secured pages.
+The Charles Gemini Apparel deployed site was tested using the [Wave Compatibility tester](https://wave.webaim.org/).
-The following results are from the non secured pages of the site.

 >[!NOTE]
 >
+>The Wave tester could only test pages that were not signed into as it does not have access to secured pages.
+The following results are from the non secured pages of the site.
+>

->The errors noted by the tester are due to django templating.
+The errors noted by the tester are due to incopatibilities with django templating.

 <details>
 <summary>Click to view the Wave accesibility test results for Charles Gemini Apparel</summary>